autonomical1/ObsidianBackup/10th Grade/Language/Weekly News Project 1.8.23.md

 # Analysis
 The author has very little visible bias towards the win, even though CBS News is primarily left-leaning.
 They agree that it was a very interesting win, because the voting process took so long, and historically was one of the longest times to vote.
 The author also seems to present a personal opinion at the end of the article when they say that another member could spark an attempt to take down McCarthy.
 # Personal Response
 I personally do not agree with the admission of McCarthy as Speaker of the House.
-McCarthy does not agree with the same things that I do politically, one of which is gay rights and abortion,
+McCarthy does not agree with the same things that I do politically, especially volatile topics like LGBTQ rights and abortion.
+I also lean left comp